Todd Kane: Queens Park Rangers

 After turning down a new contract with Chelsea, Kane signed with West London rivals Queens Park Rangers on 27 July 2019, joining on a three-year deal on the same day Marc Pugh signed with the club.
 Kane made his full league debut for QPR in 1–1 draw against Huddersfield Town on the 10 August 2019.
 On 18 July 2020, Kane scored his first goal for QPR in a 4–3 win over London rivals Millwall.
 On 20 February 2021, Kane scored the winner which mean QPR beat Bournemouth 2–1 helping them win 6 out of 7 games.

-In May 2021, Kane received a seven-game ban for using abusive language towards Brentford's Sergi Canos that referenced 'nationality or ethnicity' following the Championship game in February.
+In May 2021, Kane received a seven-game ban for using abusive language towards Brentford's Sergi Canós that referenced 'nationality or ethnicity' following the Championship game in February.
 He has also been fined £6,000 and must attend an education session.

 Coventry City

 On 31 August 2021, Kane joined fellow Championship side Coventry City on a two-year deal for an undisclosed fee.

-Kane scored his first goal for the ‘Sky Blues’ on 27 November 2021 with a last minute equaliser against Bournemouth.
+Kane scored his first goal for the 'Sky Blues' on 27 November 2021 with a last minute equaliser against Bournemouth.